penske-media-corp/pmc-theme-unit-test/README.md

   * This would give you `client_id`, `client_secret` and `redirect_uri`.
 Add these to `$rest_api_auth` in `config.php`
   * All these would be required for OAuth2 authentication.
 2. Create an [application-specific password for your WordPress.com account](https://en.support.wordpress.com/security/two-step-authentication/#application-specific-passwords) (because you're using Two-Step Authentication).
-  * Add these to `$xmlrpc_auth` in `config.php`
 3. In wp-admin look for Management Menu Option :  Tools => Sync from Production OR
 	Navigate to http://YOURSITEDOMAIN.com/wp-admin/tools.php?page=data-import
-4. Add the domain name that you want to import in $pmc_domain static var in Config.php.
-Please remember live domain should be a substring of your local domain YOURSITEDOMAIN.
-For example : to download from http://mydomain.com - create http://mydomain.local.com OR http://mydomainlocal.com.
-5. You will see a form which you have to input credentials for the first time and will be saved in the database.
+4. You will see a form which you have to input domain name , credentials for the first time and will be saved in the database.
 Please Authorize yourself by clicking on the Authorize URL.
 You will be redirected to redirect_uri of the site.
 Get the "code" query parameter and enter in the textbox provided.
-6. Hit Save All and you will get Import Button replcing the form.
+5. Hit Save All and you will get Import Button replcing the form.
-7. Hit Import Data from Production and wait patiently as the data gets imported in the background.
+6. Hit `Import Data from Production` and wait patiently as the data gets imported in the background.
-8. Voila!
+7. Voila!
 Your theme is setup and you can start to unit test you theme.

 ## Filters required in the Production site